-Bed bugs thrive anywhere people sleep.
-Hotels and Resorts are ideal places for these pests to settle in and wait for their next meal.
-These tiny, wingless insects are masters at going unnoticed.
-Their incredibly small size and tendency to hide in the smallest crevasses of mattress and furniture makes it difficult to spot a bed bug infestation until someone gets bit.
+Bed bugs can thrive anywhere that people sleep.
+Hotels and resorts are ideal places for these pests to settle in and wait for their next meal.
+The incredibly small size of this pest, and its tendency to hide in small crevasses, make it difficult to spot a bed bug infestation until someone is bitten.

-Typically, it’s when inhabitants of a room go to sleep that bed bugs will come out in search of a blood meal.
+Bed bugs tend to search for a meal people are asleep in bed.
 Victims of bed bug bites will often have large patches of red welts from being bitten multiple times.
-These bites are often itchy and painful.
+These bites can be itchy and painful.
 Needless to say, waking up to find you’ve been attacked by bed bugs is not a pleasant experience.

-Because of their small size, bed bugs have the ability to spread through a property at an incredible rate.
-For instance, they can easily “hitch a ride” on people, luggage, or cleaning carts, making it easy for them to travel from one guest room to the next.
+Due to their small size, bed bugs have the ability to spread through a property at an incredible rate.
+They can easily hitch a ride on people, luggage, or cleaning carts, which makes it easy for them to travel from one guest room to the next.

-Therefore, it’s very important that your hotel’s cleaning staff is trained to do periodic checks for signs of bed bugs and respond to reports of sightings quickly.
+It is very important that your hotel’s cleaning staff is trained to perform periodic checks for any signs of bed bugs, and respond to reports of sightings quickly.

 - Mattress Tufts